kbobrowski/CondorUDP2COM/README.md

 # CondorUDP2COM

-Application to catch UDP stream data, convert it to data frame and send over serial port.
+Application to catch Condor UDP data stream, convert it to data frame and send over serial port.

-## Hints

-Check decodeFrame method from CondorUDP2COM.py for hints how to decode the frame on the receiver side.

 ## Installation